SelinaLaveryDev/React-List-App/README.md

 ## General

  - Build a web application from scratch, without a starter codebase.
-Must be your own work.
  - Use React with create-react-app to build your application.
  - Plan your application using wireframes and user stories.
  - Craft a README.md file that explains your app to the world.